Trimming and shaping your Terrier

 After you have cleaned out underneath the pads, put the foot onto the table and, with the scissors cutting in a vertical position, trim around the outside of the foot, making it look cat like.

 Trimming to Suit your Dog

 Trimming to camouflage faults is a large and varied subject.
 For example, if your clog dips in the back, obviously you will try and leave the coat longer there.
 But this presents its problems.
 It has to be most carefully graded into the rest of the body coat, or it will defeat its purpose and actually announce to the judge the dog has a poor topline.
 Filling a low-set tail presents a worse problem, because this coat, if longer, will blow.
-However, a novice exhibitor should try at great length to "blend" correctly, this being the most difficult skill to acquire.
+However, a novice should try hard to master the difficult skill of blending.

 Blending versus Stripping

 When stripping, it is necessary to hold the hair as close to the roots as possible before pulling it out.
 However, when blending, hold the hair half-way along its length and pull more gently.
 Then fewer hairs should remain.